TekCreek/flutter-examples/lab-2/first/README.md

+# 2.a) Explore various Flutter widgets (Text, Image, Container, etc.).

-# Basic Widgets Text, Image, Container
+## Basic Widgets Text, Image, Container

 1. First create a new flutter project using the following command